Virtual Airlines - What are they ?

 My Virtual Airlines ....

-These are the Virtual Airlines that I currently fly for.
+Below are the Virtual Airlines that I currently fly for.
 I fly for all of these because they give me the chance to operate all over the virtual world and I am not just restricted to Europe for example.
 I can fly in North and South America, Europe, Asia and the Pacific region, including Australia and New Zealand.
 Each VA has it's own ACARs software (used for recording your flight and therefore your flying hours/logbook) and it's own pilot requirements, which mostly are easy to fulfil.
-Now, I also have my own Private Virtual Airline VAP AIR, with 16 aircraft and 2 Helicopters !
+Now, I also have my own Private Virtual Airline VAP AIR, with 8 aircraft and 2 Helicopters, all in the new MSFS2020.

 BAVirtual - based on the real British Airways and my primary VA, I have been with BAVirtual for 22 years now.